Gauging member engagement can help you improve interactions with your members.

 - Number of education credits earned

 Define three to five KPIs.
-Narrowing these down can often be the most difficult piece of the project, but it’s helpful to stay with only three to five to start, as large numbers of KPIs can make tracking more difficult.
+Narrowing these down can often be the most difficult aspect of the project, but it’s helpful to stick with only three to five to start, as large numbers of KPIs can make tracking more difficult.

 For example, you might assign a possible total of 15 of the 100 points to “the length of membership” KPI.
 Then, you might decide that 0-3 years receives 5 points, 4-5 years receives 10 points, and 6+ years receives 15 points.